-- Buffalo Check: this pattern is classic and can be paired with almost any other color to create that rustic feel.
-Buffalo check comes in black and white or red and black and can be found in everything from ornaments to decorative ribbon.
+This pattern is classic and can be paired with almost any other color to create that rustic feel.
+Buffalo check comes in black and white or red and black and can be found in everything from ornaments to decorative ribbons.

-- Wood Beads: since the staple of a rustic look is wood, why not incorporate a string of wooden beads to add texture and interest to your tree.
-Wooden beads come in a variety of sizes and shades of wood to create a unique look you can easily string together in an afternoon.
+Since the staple of a rustic look is wood, why not incorporate a string of wooden beads to add texture and interest to your tree?
+Wooden beads come in a variety of sizes and shades of wood to create a unique look you can easily string together in the afternoon.

 To add a truly rustic feel to your tree, look for the classic red Pickup Truck that can be placed at the base of your tree or hung off the branches as an ornament.

 Rustic Christmas Tree Ornaments

 The holidays are filled with cookies, gingerbread houses, and hot cocoa to satisfy even the biggest sweet tooth.
 Why not create a Christmas tree that celebrates all of the sweet things you love about the holidays?

 Think pastels, stripes, and polka dots when picking out your ribbons.
 You can weave solid colors with patterns to create your very own Candy Land on your tree.

 Don’t limit yourself to the traditional candy cane shape and color.
 Experiment with different holiday treats that incorporate the striped pattern, such as lollipops.

 Be on the lookout for ornaments that look like your favorite Christmas Cookie, gingerbread house, a cup of cocoa, or candy.
 These sweet touches will make even the hardest of heart melt.